 Use the hand blower to remove all dust from the inside of the crystal and the dial.
 You don’t want to discover any dust after you’ve successfully fitted a new crystal.

 Position the crystal lift with the crystal over the watch and lower it.
 The crystal should drop into the bezel, you may need to wiggle or rotate a bit.

 If the crystal doesn’t drop into the bezel, tighten the crystal lift some more.

 Keep a slight downward pressure on the crystal lift and slowly unscrew it.
 The glass will expand inside the bezel and secure itself.

 Test the new crystal.
 You should fit one size larger if the crystal has too much slack.

 If everything checks out…job well done!

-Do you have any additional tips?
-Leave them in the comments below.
+Do you have any additional tips on how to replace a crystal?
+Let me know in the comments below.